glopardo/rotunda-code-challenge/zoo/readme.md

 Please write logic and classes to support our zoo in JavaScript (using whatever class model you like) with attention to code structure and readability.

 ## Solution
-Inside `classes` directory there are all the class implementation (base class and the ones that extends from it).
+In `.src/classes` directory there are all the class implementation (base class and the ones that extends from it).
 `index.js` shows some examples of the usage of the clases.
 To test it out using node, run `node index.js` in `/src`.